danburonline/parola-chat/doc/how-to-develop-locally.md

 ## Server service

-- `cd /server`
+- `cd server`
-- Create a `.env` file and fill in these environment variables (for more information, read the [How to create and deploy a new chatbot ad](https://github.com/danburonline/parola-chat/blob/master/doc/how-to-new-ad.md.md) documentation):
+- Create a `.env` file and fill in these environment variables (for more information, read the [How to create and deploy a new chatbot ad](how-to-new-ad.md) documentation):

 ```txt
 DB_URI=